skeddles/page-word-count-updater/README.md

 - ```NOTION_DATABASE_ID=<paste your Notion database ID here>```

 7. In Netflify click `Add new project` and select `Import an existing project`.

+## Development

+1. Clone the repository to your local machine.
+2. Install the dependencies by running `npm install`.
+3. Install the Netlify CLI by running `npm install -g netlify-cli`.
+4. Run netlify with `npm run start-netlify`
+5. Run the function with `npm run test-function`